civican/legisinfo/42-1/bills/C-68/bill_text.md

   **(5)** After the hearing, the court may, as the court considers appropriate in the circumstances, order the forfeiture of the fish or thing under subsection (2) or their return.

-> **Explanatory Note**:
-> New.

 ### Section 43

 Subsection 72(3) of the Act is replaced by the following:

-**(3)** **If** a person is charged with an offence under this Act that relates to fish seized **under** paragraph 51(a) and the person is acquitted **or discharged absolutely or conditionally, or the court orders a stay of the proceedings** but it is proved that the fish was caught, **possessed, sold, purchased, traded, bartered, imported or exported** in contravention of this Act or the regulations, the court may order that the fish, or any proceeds realized from its disposition, be forfeited to Her Majesty.
+**(3)** If a person is charged with an offence under this Act that relates to fish seized under paragraph 51(a) and the person is acquitted or discharged absolutely or conditionally, or the court orders a stay of the proceedings but it is proved that the fish was caught, possessed, sold, purchased, traded, bartered, imported or exported in contravention of this Act or the regulations, the court may order that the fish, or any proceeds realized from its disposition, be forfeited to Her Majesty.

-> **Explanatory Note**:
-> Existing text of subsection 72(3):
-> *Existing Text*:
-> > Where a person is charged with an offence under this Act that relates to fish seized pursuant to paragraph 51(a) and the person is acquitted but it is proved that the fish was caught in contravention of this Act or the regulations, the court may order that the fish, or any proceeds realized from its disposition, be forfeited to Her Majesty.

 ### Section 44